GoogleContainerTools/kaniko/README.md

 - If `--snapshot-mode=redo` is set, the file mtime, size, mode, owner uid and gid will be considered when snapshotting.
-This may be up to 50% faster than "full", particularly if your project has a large number files.
+This may be up to 50% faster than "full", particularly if your project has a large number of files.

 - If `--snapshot-mode=time` is set, only file mtime will be considered when snapshotting (see [limitations related to mtime](#mtime-and-snapshotting)).